Amazon HQ locations: Similar basics but different vibes

 It’s already the fastest-developing neighborhood in the nation’s most populous city, and Amazon could pump up the volume in this buzzy part of Queens.

-If chosen, the neighborhood stands to burnish New York City’s reputation as a tech capital.
-Landing Amazon would also cement Long Island City’s transformation from a faded manufacturing zone to a vibrant, of-the-moment enclave of waterfront skyscrapers, modernized warehouses and artsy-tech ambience across the East River from midtown Manhattan.
+The addition of Amazon to the neighborhood stands to burnish New York City’s reputation as a tech capital.
+Landing Amazon also cements Long Island City’s transformation from a faded manufacturing zone to a vibrant, of-the-moment enclave of waterfront skyscrapers, modernized warehouses and artsy-tech ambience across the East River from midtown Manhattan.

-“I joke that we’re experiencing explosive growth 30 years in the making,” says Elizabeth Lusskin, president of the Long Island City Partnership, a neighborhood development group.
+“I joke that we’re experiencing explosive growth 30 years in the making,” said Elizabeth Lusskin, president of the Long Island City Partnership, a neighborhood development group.

 But Long Island City also has been straining to handle its growth.

-Days before the potential Amazon news emerged, the city announced a $180 million plan to address Long Island City’s packed schools, street design and a sewage system that groans in heavy rain.
-But those projects will just catch up with current needs, says area City Councilman Jimmy van Bramer.
+Days before Tuesday’s announcement , the city unveiled a $180 million plan to address Long Island City’s packed schools, street design and a sewage system that groans in heavy rain.
+But those projects will just catch up with current needs, said area City Councilman Jimmy van Bramer.

 “I know that there are a lot of people cheerleading for this, but HQ2 has to work for Queens and the people of Queens.
-It can’t just be good for Amazon,” says van Bramer, a Democrat.
+It can’t just be good for Amazon,” said van Bramer, a Democrat.
+After the announcement, he said Amazon had “duped New York into offering unprecedented amounts of tax dollars to one of the wealthiest companies on Earth.”

 Once a bustling factory and freight-moving area, Long Island City saw many of its plants and warehouses closed as manufacturing shriveled in New York City.